MarxSoftware/Experience_Manager/experience-manager/readme.txt

 == Frequently Asked Questions ==

 = Can I use the plugin without Experience Platform? = No, the plugin integrates Experience Platform into WordPress.
-It is not possible to use it without WebTools.
+It is not possible to use it without the Experience Platform.

 = Is Experience Platform free? =
 Yes, it is.
 As this plugin, Experience Platform is licensed under the GPLv3 or later